cjhoward/N/README.md

 ## Programs

 A program transforms a sequence of natural numbers into a new sequence of natural numbers.
-The only control flow structure in (**N**) is a bounded loop, meaning that all programs are *provably terminating*.

 The only to input to a program is its initial sequence.
 If no input is given, the initial sequence will be the zero singleton, (0).

+The only control flow structure in (**N**) is a bounded loop, meaning that all programs are *provably terminating*.

 ## Syntax

 There are no syntax errors in (**N**); the syntax of (**N**) was designed such that any permutation of operators represents a valid program.
-Any characters other than operator symbols and the comment delimeter, are ignored.
+Any characters other than operators and comment delimeters are ignored.

 ### Operators